• Skip to primary navigation

 What is the Best Music Streaming Service?

-A lot has changed in the music industry as far as how music gets from an idea in a person’s head, to production to distribution.
+A lot has changed in the music industry as far as how music gets from an idea in a person’s head to production to distribution.
 Music has become more easy to create, and can even be done on downloaded software programs from your own home.
-We saw the rise in GarageBand popularity in the early 2000’s and it was even introduced into some school music programs to get kids interested not only in classical music but New Age music production.
-It becomes easy to synthesize your own sound and to share on the web with others.
-I guess that left the only difficult part to actually coming up with the ideas for the songs.
+We saw the rise in GarageBand popularity in the early 2000s and it was even introduced into some school music programs to get kids interested not only in classical music but New Age music production.
+It becomes easy to synthesize your own sound and to share it on the web with others.
+I guess that left the only difficult part of actually coming up with the ideas for the songs.

-Of course major artists use high tech sound booths and recording studios to produce the highest quality of music for their listeners.
+Of course, major artists use high-tech sound booths and recording studios to produce the highest quality of music for their listeners.
 But even the method of getting to the listener has changed.
-From records, to 8-tracks, to cassette tapes, to CD’s, to MP3 and iPods, it seems we’ve seen it all in music distribution.
-Now you can purchase music online and download it to your phone, or stream for a small fee, and some plans-for free!
+From records to 8-tracks, to cassette tapes, to CDs, to MP3s and iPods, it seems we’ve seen it all in music distribution.
+Now you can purchase music online and download it to your phone, or stream for a small fee, and some plans for free!
 So what do users typically look for when choosing to stream new music?

 Which brings us to our first point: